icanccwhite/off-target-screening/README.md

 # off-target-screening
-CRISPR off-target screening of human genome
-Completed as an internship in BGIQ during the 2020 summer
+CRISPR off-target peak call screening of human genome Completed as an internship in BGIQ during the 2020 summer